akomakom/esphome-growatt-modbus/README.md

 # Software Requirements

 * Home Assistant (you can use docker)
-* ESPHome Builder (you can use docker as well)
+* ESPHome Builder (you can use docker as well, can be installed on a different machine)

 # Installation

 * Follow the ESPHome Builder instructions to install ESPHome on your microcontroller.
 You may need to use web.esphome.io to initialize a new MCU.
 * Create a new ESPHome device in ESPHome Builder.
 It will generate the top of your yaml file with MCU and authentication details.
 * Ensure that the auto-generated config loads on the microcontroller (it will do nothing)
+* The device should appear in Home Assistant.
 * Add the contents of the yaml file in this repo to the yaml file in ESPHome Builder, and reinstall.
-* The device should appear in Home Assistant.

 # Results

+Manually Created Dashboard
 ![Example Visualization](readme/ha-graphs-example1.png)

 Misc values |  More Values :-------------------------:|:-------------------------:
 ![Example Data Values](readme/ha-overview-example1.png) | ![Example Data Values](readme/ha-overview-example4.png)